Umar Farouk Abdulmutallab: Meetings with Al-Awlaki

 The Sunday Times established that Abdulmutallab first met and attended lectures by al-Awlaki in 2005, when he was first in Yemen to study Arabic.
 Fox News reported that evidence collected during searches of "flats or apartments of interest" connected to Abdulmutallab in London showed that he was a "big fan" of al-Awlaki, based on his web traffic.

 However, there is no clear evidence that the two men met in London.
 NPR reported that, according to unnamed intelligence officials, Abdulmutallab attended a sermon by al-Awlaki at the Finsbury Park Mosque "in the fall of 2006 or 2007", but this was in error, as al-Awlaki was in prison in Yemen during that period.
 The Finsbury Park Mosque said neither Umar Farouk Abdulmutallab nor Anwar al-Awlaki had ever been invited to attend NLCM since February 2005.
 CBS News and The Sunday Telegraph initially reported that Abdulmutallab attended a talk by al-Awlaki at the East London Mosque (which al-Awlaki may have participated in by video teleconference), but the mosque officials said that the Sunday Telegraph was misinformed.
 They said that "Anwar Al Awlaki did not deliver any talks at the ELM between 2005 and 2008".

 CBS News said that the two were communicating in the months before the bombing attempt, and sources say that, at a minimum, al-Awlaki was providing spiritual support.
 According to federal sources, over the year prior to the attack, Abdulmutallab increased his electronic communications with al-Awlaki.

 Intelligence officials suspect al-Awlaki may have directed Abdulmutallab to Yemen for al-Qaeda training.
-One government source described intercepted "voice-to-voice communication" between the two during the fall of 2009.
+One government source described intercepted "voice-to-voice communication" between the two during the autumn of 2009.
 After being arrested, Abdulmutallab reportedly told the FBI that al-Awlaki was one of his trainers when he did al-Qaeda training in remote camps in Yemen.
 There were "informed reports" that Abdulmutallab met al-Awlaki during his final weeks of training and indoctrination prior to the attack.